WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 2. Use MathLink and WolframLibrary from arbitrary locations

    For some reason you may want to link to MathLink or WolframLibrary not coming from Mathematica installation.
-In that case you have to pass 2 paths to cmake:
+In that case you have to pass 2 paths to CMake:

    .. code-block:: bash